 The Council acts as the lead authority for a number of services.
-Within these services 1 termination has been made which will be financed jointly with the other Authority.
+Within these services 2 terminations have been made which will be financed jointly with the other Authority.

-Cannock Chase District Council are now the lead authority for a number of services and have made 6 terminations which will be financed jointly with this Authority.
+Cannock Chase District Council are now the lead authority for a number of services and have made 9 terminations which will be financed jointly with this Authority.